improbable-research/keanu/docs/doc_templates/thermometer-example.md

 Let's now define our two thermometers.
 Looking at the graph we made earlier, we can see that each thermometer is comprised of the room temperature and its given inaccuracy.

-Let's represent each thermometer as a Gaussian distribution with a Mu of the room temperature and a Sigma of it's inaccuracy.
+Let's represent each thermometer as a Gaussian distribution with a mu of the room temperature and a sigma of its inaccuracy.
-As the first thermometer is more accurate, it's Sigma will be smaller.
+As the first thermometer is more accurate, its sigma will be smaller.

 ```java
 {% snippet TempThermModel %}